 - Single-stage bevel gear reducer:

-- Cone and cylindrical gear reducer:
+- Conical and cylindrical gear reducer:

-- Worm reducer:
+- Worm gear reducer:

-Worm reducer is suitable for a reduction ratio of 10~80.
+- Worm gear reducer is suitable for a reduction ratio of 10~80.
 The structure is compact, the transmission ratio is large, but the transmission efficiency is low, and it is suitable for the occasions of small power and gap work.
 When the peripheral speed of the worm is V≤4~5m/s, the worm is under-mounted, and the lubrication and cooling conditions are better; when V≥4~5m/s, the agitation loss of the oil is larger, and the worm is generally the upper-mounted type.

 - Planetary gear reducer: